onflow/fcl-js/packages/dev-wallet/README.md

 FCL will always publicly try to fetch these fields when asked for a users information and it will be up to the Wallet provider to make sure they are there and keep them up to date if the user wants to change them.

-- **`name`** -- A human readable name/alias/nym for a dApp users display name
+- **`name`** -- A human readable name/alias/nym for a dapp users display name
-- **`avatar`** -- A fully qualified url to a smaller image used to visually represent the dApp user
+- **`avatar`** -- A fully qualified url to a smaller image used to visually represent the dapp user
-- **`cover`** -- A fully qualified url to a bigger image, could be used by the dApp for personalization
+- **`cover`** -- A fully qualified url to a bigger image, could be used by the dapp for personalization
-- **`color`** -- A 6 character hex color, could be used by the dApp for personalization
+- **`color`** -- A 6 character hex color, could be used by the dapp for personalization
 - **`bio`** -- A small amount of text that a user can use to express themselves

-If we can give dApp developers a solid foundation of usable information that is in the direct control of the users from the very start, which we belive the above fields would do, our hopes are they can rely more on the chain and will need to store less in their own database.
+If we can give dapp developers a solid foundation of usable information that is in the direct control of the users from the very start, which we belive the above fields would do, our hopes are they can rely more on the chain and will need to store less in their own database.

 Private data on the other hand has more use cases than general data.
 It is pretty easy to imagine ordering something and needing information like contact details and where to ship something.

 Eventually we would love to see that sort of thing handled completely on-chain, securely, privately and safely, but in the interm it probably means storing a copy of data in a database when its needed, and allowed by a user.

-The process of a dApp receiving private data is as follows:
+The process of a dapp receiving private data is as follows:

-1. The dApp requests the scopes they want up front `fcl.config().put("challenge.scope", "email+shippingAddress")`.
+1. The dapp requests the scopes they want up front `fcl.config().put("challenge.scope", "email+shippingAddress")`.
-2. The User authenticates `fcl.authenticate()` and inside the Wallet Providers authentication process decides its okay for the dApp to know both the `email` and the `shippingAddress`.
+2. The User authenticates `fcl.authenticate()` and inside the Wallet Providers authentication process decides its okay for the dapp to know both the `email` and the `shippingAddress`.
 The User should be able to decide which information to share, if any at all.
-3. When the dApp needs the information they can request it from FCLs current cache of data, if it isnt there the dApp needs to be okay with that and adjust accodingly.
+3. When the dapp needs the information they can request it from FCLs current cache of data, if it isnt there the dapp needs to be okay with that and adjust accodingly.

 Below are the scopes we are thinking of supporting privately:
-FCL will only publicly and privately try to fetch these when specified up front by a dApp.
+FCL will only publicly and privately try to fetch these when specified up front by a dapp.

 - **`email`**
 - **`fullName`**